code-423n4/2022-11-paraspace-findings/data/Sathish9098-Q.md

   ####  latest solidity version is 0.8.17 .
 Use a solidity version of at least 0.8.12 to get string.concat() to be used instead of abi.encodePacked(<str>,<str>)

-There are 10 instances of this issue:
+There are 22 instances of this issue

-         File: 2022-11-paraspace/paraspace-core/contracts/misc/marketplaces/LooksRareAdapter.sol

-         2:   pragma solidity 0.8.10;
+      pragma solidity 0.8.10;

 ##